-- Best views and crazy good photo ops happen inside of RIF Fort share the panoramic views across to PUNDA
+- The best views and crazy good photo ops happen inside RIF Fort.
+Share the panoramic views across to PUNDA.

-- Queen Juliana’s bridge also connects both Punda and Otrobanda but it is the famed bridge above the water, not on the water. sides as well.
+- Queen Juliana’s bridge also connects Punda and Otrobanda, but it is the famed bridge above the water, not on the water.
+Sides as well.

-If you prefer to plan your own itinerary you can use the free Curacao travel guide App here.
+If you prefer to plan your itinerary, you can use the free Curacao travel guide App here.

 RIF FORT + RENAISSANCE MALL

-Once you’ve left the path by the cruise ship port, you will find sidewalks that you can follow with plenty of signage leading you to both the Renaissance Mall, and Rif Fort and Rif Fort Village.
+Once you’ve left the path by the cruise ship port, you will find sidewalks you can follow, with plenty of signage leading you to the Renaissance Mall and Rif Fort and Rif Fort Village.

-Willemstad was built by Dutch colonists, so you will see a lot of Dutch/Spanish architecture and it pops in colors of the rainbow that are sherbert-like!
+Dutch colonists built Willemstad, so you will see a lot of Dutch/Spanish architecture, and it pops in colors of the rainbow that are sherbert-like!

 Perhaps I loved Fort Rif the best as part of our Willemstad walking tour, as you almost seem sheltered from the world, yet everyone is all around you.

-The walls that make up the Fort are almost 5 feet thick coral walls that unto itself is awe-worthy.
+The walls that make up the Fort are almost 5 feet thick coral walls that are awe-worthy.

-Don’t stop to just gawk at the mighty walls, you will want to go up those stone steps and look out the fort windows because, in my opinion, this view is the money shot and the one that will stay with you forever!
+Don’t stop to gawk at the mighty walls; you will want to go up those stone steps and look out the fort windows because, in my opinion, this view is the money shot and the one that will stay with you forever!

 Vendors and The World Famous Bridge